-The Traffic Safety Unit Officers are assigned to work during the peak hours where traffic crashes and excessive speeding are most likely to occur.
-These officers also conduct a number of traffic safety programs including: Child Passenger Safety Seat Inspections, DWI Enforcement Efforts, Traffic Responsibility and Safety (T.R.A.S.H.), Traffic Data Collection, New Jersey Motor Vehicle Commission Mobile Inspection Team Checkpoints, DWI Pre-Prom Education, Participation in New Jersey Division of Highway Traffic Safety Programs such as “Click It or Ticket”, and the “You Drink, You Drive, You Lose Campaign”, Traffic Engineering, Drug Recognition Evaluator (DRE) Program and Serious Crash Investigation Team.
+The Traffic Services Bureau Officers are assigned to work during the peak hours where traffic crashes and excessive speeding are most likely to occur.
+These officers also conduct a number of traffic safety programs including: Child Passenger Safety Seat Inspections, DWI Enforcement Efforts, Traffic Responsibility and Safety (T.R.A.S.H.), Traffic Data Collection, New Jersey Motor Vehicle Commission Mobile Inspection Team Checkpoints, DWI Pre-Prom Education, Participation in New Jersey Division of Highway Traffic Safety Programs such as “Click It or Ticket,” and the “You Drink, You Drive, You Lose Campaign,” Traffic Engineering, Drug Recognition Evaluator (DRE) Program and Serious Crash Investigation Team (SCIT).

 Also under the supervision of the Traffic Services Bureau are Special Law Enforcement Officers (SLEOs).
 SLEOs are part time officers that help enhance the department’s ability to provide the community with the highest possible level of law enforcement services.
-There are two types of SLEO certifications: SLEO I and SLEO II.
-SLEO I perform duties such as day detail assignments, court security, council room security, hall duty, park patrol, security and/or traffic control at special events or emergencies, deployment of traffic control devices, transportation of township vehicles for maintenance and school/ church crossing assignments, and/or any other law enforcement duty as deemed appropriate by the Chief of Police.
-SLEO II may perform the same duties as SLEO I’s but are authorized to exercise full powers and duties similar to those of a permanent, regularly appointed full-time police officer.
+The Gloucester Township Police employs two types of SLEO certifications: SLEO I and SLEO II.
+The SLEO I perform duties such as day detail assignments, court security, council room security, hall duty, park patrol, security and/or traffic control at special events or emergencies, deployment of traffic control devices, transportation of township vehicles for maintenance and school/ church crossing assignments, and/or any other law enforcement duty as deemed appropriate by the Chief of Police.
+The SLEO II may perform the same duties as a SLEO I but are authorized to exercise full powers and duties similar to those of a permanent, regularly appointed full-time police officer.
 They are assigned as armed court room officers, council security officers and any duties as authorized by the Chief of Police.

 Traffic Complaint Investigation Program